Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Simulation Results

 Simulation results of the algorithm with infeasible constraints are shown in Fig.\ref{optimize_in}.
 Here, the given two constraints ($i_m$, $x_m$) are below the boundary of the feasible region and impossible to satisfy at the same time.
 It can be seen that although the steady state with behavior guidance cannot satisfy the two constraints simultaneously, it is on the boundary of the feasible region and very close to $(i_m, x_m)$.
-The loss function in \eqref{eq:unbound} after each iteration is shown in Figure \ref{optimize_loss2}, where we can see that its value decreases and converges as the number of iterations increases.
+The value of the loss function in \eqref{eq:unbound} after each iteration is shown in Fig. \ref{optimize_loss2}, where we can see that it decreases and converges as the number of iterations increases.